 My friendship with Jane and our passion for making Haslingden a better place led to us combining our skills to set up `Made in Haslingden’ which we hope will grow and develop into a more supportive community.

 Having lived in Haslingden for 25 years, I feel very lucky to live in such a beautiful place, surrounded by some amazing scenery and friendly people.
 You may often see my family and I walking our two dogs Lola and Riley around the hills and streets of Haslingden.
 If you do, please stop and say `Hi’.

 I have spent a large proportion of my working career in the NHS, beginning in a clinical role and progressing through management.
 I am also Chartered Safety & Health Practitioner and have run my own company since 2001.
 I have specialist skills in Risk Management, Corporate and Clinical Governance and am an experienced trainer.
 I have developed a wide range of people and resource management skills throughout my career and can co-ordinate and organise effectively whilst looking after the detail.
-My day job involves managing a local Community organisation.
+I have also managed a local Community organisation.